changeworld/azure-docs.pl-pl/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name200-preview200-preview"></a><a name="2.0.0-preview"/>2.0.0-Preview

-* Dodano .NET Standard 2,0 jako jedną z obsługiwanych platform docelowych, aby Biblioteka BulkExecutor działała z aplikacjami .NET Core.
+* Dodano .NET Standard 2,0 jako jedną z obsługiwanych platform docelowych, aby Biblioteka wykonawców zbiorczych działała z aplikacjami .NET Core.

 ### <a name="a-name160160"></a><a name="1.6.0"/>1.6.0